Ypertex/blog/content/articles/test-your-way-to-success/index.md

 * Observe what your test subjects *do* in their environment; don't ask what they *assume they do*.
 * Use prototypes and test environments to put people in situations that are as *close to reality* as possible.
-* If an observation is impossible, ask the *persons who take the ultimate decision* on the topic at hand.
-Eliminate hearsay and the dangerous assumed assumptions.
+* If an observation is impossible, ask the *people who make the ultimate decision* on the topic at hand.
+Eliminate hearsay and dangerous assumptions.
 * Make your tests as real as possible by having the persons *commit to something* (like a follow-up action) or *give up something* valuable (like more of their time).
 Do they put their money/time where their mouth is?

-{{<figure src="3d9b166b-a85c-4d49-8de3-5e984edba87d">}}Testing assumptions is like making an eye test: It'll help you getting a better picture{{</figure>}}
+{{<figure src="3d9b166b-a85c-4d49-8de3-5e984edba87d">}}Testing assumptions is like taking an eye test: It'll help you get a better picture{{</figure>}}

 I'd even recommend to combine and repeat tests.
 Getting consistent results from different tests (or from the same test repeated at different points in time) increases the reliability of your test results.

 ## Conclusion

-RATs are a great way to spare ourselves the disappointment to invest a lot of resources into something that nobody needs.
+RATs are a great way to spare ourselves the disappointment of investing a lot of resources into something that nobody needs.
 They help us to be more successful at what we do for a living.

 I've started to systematically scan for RATs whenever someone asks me to dedicate a substantial amount of time or money to something.
 By testing these assumptions, people effectively **show, don't tell** me what they mean.